devolo/cockpit_open_frontend/README.md

 * To ensure that you have enabled desktop support for your device, run the `$ flutter devices` command in Terminal or Command Prompt.
 * For flutter, desktop support must be added separately for each platform. (see: https://docs.flutter.dev/desktop#set-up) For example for Linux: `$ flutter config --enable-linux-desktop`
+* If the error `Member not found: 'packageRoot'` is shown during startup, use `$ flutter pub upgrade` to upgrade the Flutter SDK cache.

 ## Building and Running the App